Database Testing: Practical Tips & Necessary Insights

 - The process is too lengthy to be executed at a go: it’s super simple and easy to execute

 - Database testing adds more bottles necks in the testing process: it clears down process makes a testing a lot smoother

 - Testing slows down your overall development process: it adds efficiency in your work and reduces the chances of redundancy

 - It adds cost to your IT testing budget: It’s anytime worth the investment

-Here we have precisely talked about the basics of all you need to know about database testing and why you should be including it in you application testing process. it is important to note that though some may see it as a tiresome process that increases bottlenecks into the application testing timeline, database testing can help avoid a lot of hidden faults in your data that can potentially hamper the overall user experience of a customer.
+Here we have precisely talked about the basics of all you need to know about database testing and why you should be including it in your application testing process.
+It is essential to note that though some may see it as a tiresome process that increases bottlenecks into the application testing timeline, database testing can help avoid a lot of hidden faults in your data that can potentially hamper the overall user experience of a customer.